-We’ve all sat through sermons that put us to sleep at one point or another.
+We’ve all sat through boring preaching that put us to sleep at one point or another.

-So what does it take to preach a sermon that makes your listeners fall sound asleep?
+But what does it really take to preach a sermon that makes your listeners fall sound asleep?

 What does it take to defy everyone’s ability to pay attention?

 It’s safe to assume that nobody wants to be a boring preacher preaching boring sermons.
 The whole purpose of preaching is to engage, inspire and motivate our listeners to action.